filiplajszczak/filip.lajszczak.dev/posts/how-to-deploy-haunt-site-on-sourcehut-pages.md

 What if build fails for some reason?

-The great thing about sourcehut is that you have for hours to ssh into the build machine and debug it.
+The great thing about sourcehut is that you have four hours to ssh into the build machine and debug it.

 Why that blog looks so weird?